Sorry Pixel Laptop Lovers, Google Not Working On An Upgrade

 The Pixel Chromebook

-The original Pixel Chromebook was launched in 2013 with in-built features like a 12.85-inch display with a resolution of 2560 x 1700 pixels.
+The original Pixel Chromebook was launched in 2013 with built-in features like a 12.85-inch display with a resolution of 2560 x 1700 pixels.
 The laptop came loaded with the third-gen Intel Core i5 processor, combined with internal storage capacity of 32 GB and 1 TB Google Drive storage for three years.

 The second generation of the Pixel Chromebook was launched in 2014 and featured the fifth-gen Intel Core i5 or i7 processor.
 It also came with 32 GB or 64 GB internal storage capacity, 8 GB of RAM or 16 GB of RAM, as well as 1 TB Google Drive storage for three years.